Bereavement is the process of grieving and letting go of a loved one who has died.

 In grief therapy, the mourner talks about the deceased and tries to recognize whether he or she is experiencing an expected amount of emotion about the death.
 Grief therapy may allow the mourner to see that anger, guilt, or other negative or uncomfortable feelings can exist at the same time as more positive feelings about the person who died.

 Humans tend to make strong bonds of affection or attachment with others.
 When these bonds are broken, as in death, a strong emotional reaction occurs.
 After a loss, a person must accomplish certain tasks to complete the process of grief.
-These basic tasks of mourning include accepting that the loss happened, living with and feeling the physical and emotional pain of grief, adjusting to life without the loved one, and emotionally separating from the loved one and going on without him.
+These basic tasks of mourning include accepting that the loss happened, living with and feeling the physical and emotional pain of grief, adjusting to life without the loved one, and emotionally separating from the loved one and going on without him or her.
 It is important that these tasks are completed before mourning can end.

 Complicated grief reactions require more complex therapies than uncomplicated grief reactions.
 Adjustment disorders (especially depressed and anxious mood or disturbed emotions and behavior), major depression, substance abuse, and even post-traumatic stress disorder are some of the common problems of complicated bereavement.
 Complicated grief is identified by the extended duration of the symptoms, the disruption to daily life caused by the symptoms or by the intensity of the symptoms (for example, intense suicidal thoughts or acts).